 Our expert clinicians offer workshops, trainings, and keynote addresses on a number of relevant psychological topics.

 Drs.
-Aimee Kotrba and Valerie Luxon are committed to offering affordable and relavent workshops and trainings on topics for children and adolescnets.
+Aimee Kotrba and Bryce Hella are committed to offering affordable and relevent workshops and trainings on topics for children and adolescents.
 Common topics are listed below; however, Drs.
-Kotrba and Luxon can customize a training or workshop on any topic related to mental health issues in childhood and adolescence.
+Kotrba and Hella can customize a training or workshop on any topic related to mental health issues in childhood and adolescence.
 Allow us to provide expert training to your school, clinic, parent organization, or professional group!

 Dr. Aimee Kotrba is the owner and lead psychologist of Thriving Minds Behavioral Health, a pediatric psychology clinic dedicated to providing exceptional, research-based behavioral treatment for Selective Mutism and related anxiety issues.
 Dr. Kotrba is a nationally-known speaker on a number of topics in pediatric psychology, and has provided hundreds of trainings and workshops both nationally and internationally for schools, clinics, and organizations.